Democratic Party of Vietnam: History

 This party was established in 1944, when Vietnam was still occupied by France.
-In 1945, it gained independence as Democratic Republic of Vietnam.
+In 1945, it gained independence as Democratic Republic of Vietnam (August Revolution).
 It was a member of Vietnamese Fatherland Front and fought against France in a war for independence.
-During 1955–1988, it was one of only three parties that were allowed to operate in North Vietnam and then the Socialist Republic of Vietnam.
-It dissolved in 1988.
+During 1955–1988, it was one of only three parties that were allowed to operate in North Vietnam, and later the Socialist Republic of Vietnam since reunification of Vietnam.
+It was dissolved in 1988.

-Ideologies
+Ideology

-Its ideologies included social democracy, socialism and Marxism–Leninism.
-Nationalism was also one of DPV's ideologies.
-Its position ranges from centre-left to left-wing.
+The ideologies of the party initially included social democracy and Vietnamese nationalism, but in 1954 these were replaced with socialism and Marxism–Leninism.
+Its position ranged from centre-left to far-left.